top of page

 • Cotton wool pads

-Never put cotton buds or any other objects into your dog’s ear canal. dog's
+Never put cotton buds or any other objects into your dog’s ear canal.
+Contact your veterinarian if you notice:

 • Redness